• Skip to primary navigation

 Remember that there are situations where thermal imaging cameras are not adequate on their own to analyze the entire system.
 In these cases, implement other supplementary technologies to document the temperature variations on the specific equipment or area.

-An effective thermal analysis inspection process uses a variety of state-of-the-art thermographic imaging equipment, from drone-enabled to hand-held and including contactless thermometers, heat dots, or heat tape one-time applications, or thermal paint.
+An effective thermal analysis inspection process uses various state-of-the-art thermographic imaging equipment, from drone-enabled to hand-held, including contactless thermometers, heat dots, heat tape one-time applications, or thermal paint.

-Create an internal process to collect and evaluate thermal measurement data, to make maintenance decisions based on the analysis, and to document and learn from the results.
+Create an internal process to collect and evaluate thermal measurement data, make maintenance decisions based on the analysis, and document and learn from the results.

 Thermal analysis is a suitable predictive maintenance tool as well as a tool to augment any enterprise preventive maintenance (PM) practices.
 We recommend the following steps: